 - Spinal cord injuries, such as paralysis

 These accidents cost the city millions of dollars each year in lost productivity, as injured motorists must stay at home or in the hospital to recover.
-And injured victim often suffer lost wages from needing days off to recover, all while trying to cover medical bills that don’t stop arriving in their mailboxes.
+And injured victims often suffer lost wages from needing days off to recover, all while trying to cover medical bills that don’t stop arriving in their mailboxes.

 Examples of Driver Negligence

-- Driving too fast.
-Louisiana posts speed limits on its roadsides for a reason—this is the maximum safe speed for driving in the area.
+The City of Lafayette posts speed limits on its roadsides for a reason—this is the maximum safe speed for driving in the area.
 When cars go too fast, drivers rob themselves of sufficient time to stop before plowing into pedestrians or other vehicles.

-- Sleepiness.
 In today’s economic climate, people are working harder than ever to support their families.
 Unfortunately, pushing yourself too hard means that sometimes you fall asleep behind the wheel of a moving vehicle.
 Someone who is too tired to drive is negligent.

 Drunk Drivers in Louisiana